Online Learning via Sequential Complexities: Proofs

-From now on, it will be understood that $x_t$ has distribution $p_t$.
-By moving the expectation with respect to $x_T$ and then the infimum with respect to $f_T$ inside the expression, we arrive at
+where $q_t$ and $p_t$ range over $\QD$ and $\PD$, the sets of distributions on $\F$ and $\Z$, respectively.
+From now on, it will be understood that $z_t$ has distribution $p_t$.
+By moving the expectation with respect to $z_T$ and then the infimum with respect to $f_T$ inside the expression, we arrive at

 Let us now repeat the procedure for step $T-1$.
 The above expression is equal to